DeJongeAkademie/FundingConsultation2022/README.md

 In our first case, we will run a consultation on science funding: a topic that affects all academics in The Netherlands.
 At present, discussions are taking place about possible funding reforms, which trigger strongly polarized responses.
 If we would address *all* academics in the Netherlands and ask them to weigh their preferences on this matter, what insights can we gain?
 By choosing this method, we wish to create an evidence-based collective signal that can better inform our policymakers.
 You can check the [full list of questions and their accompanying descriptions](https://github.com/DeJongeAkademie/FundingConsultation2022/blob/master/material/Question_Descriptions.md).

+## How to contribute
+We invite all researchers to explore the data collected in this project and/or ask questions that we might be able to investigate based on this consultation.

+### via issues
+If you have a question that you want to be investigated based on this data or you are curious about a certain aspect of the consultation, please [create a new issue](https://github.com/DeJongeAkademie/FundingConsultation2022/issues/new/choose).

+### via pull-requests
+If you want to analyze the data yourself, your are welcome to fork the repository.
+We appreciate if you share back your results via sending pull-requests.
+Please note that the free-text answer are not shared on this repository.
+If you are interested in contributing to that part of the data analysis, please contact us via email at dja@knaw.nl.

+## Contributors (alphabetic order)

++ Caspar van Lissa (Tilburg University)
++ Ahmed Mahfouz (Leiden University)
++ Noel de Miranda (Leiden University)
++ Linnet Taylor (Tilburg University)

 ## Background of the project

 <!-- A few words on the history of the project-->